fvdm/nodejs-messagebird/README.md

 sms ( sender, destination, body, [vars], callback )
 ---------------------------------------------------

+Send sms to one or multiple phone numbers.

 ```
 sender        required   Your name or number
 destination   required   Receiver(s), comma-separated string or array